 Our relationship with you is so important to us, we are doing everything we can to continue to serve you well.
 We’re investing in several enhanced safety protocols.
 Upon your next visit, you will see some additional safety protocols in place.

 COVID-19 is an invisible virus and highly contagious before symptoms appear.
 Unknown community transmission is greatest among 18 to 35-year-olds, which represent many of our patients.
 To avoid unknown transmission, we are elevating our COVID response plan and safety procedures.

 1. In-office visits with limited guests

 Just as other healthcare facilities are doing, our office visits will be limited to 1 guest per patient.
 Guests will be screened with our COVID-19 questionnaire on arrival.
 We encourage that our patients not bring their children along to their visit.

 2. Enhanced screening procedures.

-When you check-in for your appointment we will ask you to complete and sign a COVID-19 screening form, which will ask you to confirm:
+When you check-in for your appointment we will ask you and your visitor to complete and sign a COVID-19 screening form, which will ask you to confirm:

 You are free of COVID-related symptoms such as a fever of 100 or higher, new onset cough, or shortness of breath.